Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 If the user of the thermostat requests certain information in the menu items, such as energy consumed, additional packet types are inserted before such a package.

 Each packet has a packet type (and in certain cases a subtype) to identify the payload function.
-Packet type numers observed so far are:
+Packet type numbers observed so far are:
 - 10..15 for regular data packets
 - 30 for the last packet in a package
 - 60..8F for field setting read/write operations (during operation and upon restart)